turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 #### Install the Dependencies

-Return to your terminal and, from your project directory, run `bundle` in the terminal..
+Go to your terminal and, from your project directory, run `bundle` in the terminal.
 The Bundler gem will read the `Gemfile`, decide if anything needs to be installed from RubyGems, and install it.

 This will also generate a `Gemfile.lock` file which contains information about gem versions.

 ### Beginning `app.rb`

-In the `app.rb` we'll start writing the body of our application.
+Open or create `app.rb` and start writing the body of our application like this:

 ```ruby
 class IdeaBoxApp < Sinatra::Base